 He has been actively involved in research and analytical activities in various leading local and international organizations, including OSCE observation missions in Georgia.
 Gogita is the author of a number of research and policy documents related Georgia’s European integration.

 In 2015, he received a Masters degree in Public Policy Administration and passed a training of trainers (TOT) programmes at the Praxis Centre for Policy Studies in Estonia.
 Gogita is a trainer on project writing, fundraising, and advocacy.

 Development Programme in Georgia (UNDP).
 During 2014-2017 she worked as a Strategic Communications Department Senior Specialist at the Office of the State Minister of Georgia on European and Euro-Atlantic Integration.
 In 2017 in the framework of the Erasmus+ programme she received MA in EU Studies from the Centre International de Formation Européenne (CIFE).

-In terms of practical experience, Tamar has interned/worked in the USA, Turkey and Georgia for different organizations involved in humanitarian issues.
-In 2015, she started working at the ‘Institute for Development of Freedom of Information’ (IDFI) on Open Government Partnership project.
-In 2016, Tamar served for the Cabinet of Parliament’s Chairman – coordinating and supporting Parliament’s involvement in Open Government Partnership.
+In terms of practical experience, Tamar has interned/worked in the USA, Turkey and Georgia for different organizations involved in humanitarian and development issues.
+In 2015, she started working at the ‘Institute for Development of Freedom of Information’ (IDFI) where she was involved in the Open Government Partnership project.
+In 2016, Tamar served for the Cabinet of Parliament’s Chairperson – coordinating and supporting Parliament’s involvement in Open Government Partnership.